-The most significant operational phase impact medium (positive) is the social impact.
+The most significant operational phase impact Medium (positive) is the social impact.
 This is as a result of the potential job opportunities during construction as well the increased development within the area.
+Furthermore, the community of Uis are further expected to benefit from the new development made available in the town.